Conferences and Lecture Series

 Anatomic Pathology Lecture Series

-This weekly lecture series occurs on Thursdays at 8 am in the Goldman Conference Room.
+This weekly lecture series occurs on Monday or Thursday at 8 am.
 It covers basic and advanced topics in all areas of surgical and autopsy diagnostics.
 To complement the lectures, some speakers will distribute slide sets for resident review during the prior week.

 Surgical Slide Conference

-This one hour conference occurs on Tuesdays and Fridays at noon in the Goldman Conference Room.
+This one hour conference occurs on Tuesdays and Fridays at noon.
 Histopathology slides of educational cases are selected by faculty and placed out as unknowns for the residents to review during the week.
 During the conference, a staff member will call on a resident to present each case.
 The most important elements are to describe the histological findings, formulate a differential diagnosis, and indicate the need for additional studies for definitive diagnosis when appropriate, e.g., specific antibodies to use for immunoperoxidase staining.
 The resident will then state the diagnosis, if known, and the staff member responsible for the case will then amplify on the resident's presentation as needed.
-The ultimate goal is to teach residents how to approach difficult issues in histopathological diagnosis, as a thoughtful and rigorous approach is fundamental to the art of diagnostic pathology.
-To facilitate presentations, the Goldman Conference Room is outfitted with a high resolution microscope and a live digital imaging and projection system.
-This allows presentation of important findings extemporaneously without need of a multi-headed scope.
+The ultimate goal is to teach residents how to approach difficult issues in histopathological diagnosis, as a thoughtful and rigorous approach fundamental to the art of diagnostic pathology.
+To facilitate presentations, the conference room is outfitted with a high resolution microscope and a live digital imaging and projection system.
+This allows presentation of important findings extemporaneously without need of a multi- headed scope.
 In the near future, a recently installed telemedicine system connected to the same microscope system will allow examination of unknowns from remote areas and/or participation of additional sites.

-The Neuropathology conference occurs on Fridays at 9:30 am in the Autopsy Room.
+The Neuropathology conference occurs on Tuesdays at 9:30 am in the Autopsy Room.
 Attending neuropathologists perform a postmortem examination of brain and spinal cord specimens and discuss findings with attending pathology residents, neurology residents, neurology staff, and medical students.
 In a typical conference, the clinical history and differential diagnosis are reviewed first, followed by sectioning of the brain, brainstem, cerebellum, and spinal cord.
 Based on the gross findings, clinical-pathologic correlations are discussed.
-To complement these sessions, on some Fridays, a microscopic slide review of recent neurosurgical biopsy or postmortem brain specimens takes place in the Goldman Conference Room instead.

 Clinical Pathology Lecture Series

-This is a weekly Monday morning lecture series held from 8 to 9 am in the Goldman Conference Room.
+This is a weekly morning lecture series held at 8 am on Monday or Thursday.
 It is designed to introduce residents to important topics and concepts in laboratory medicine.
 Although presented predominantly by clinical pathology faculty from each of the clinical laboratories, occasional outside speakers contribute special expertise.
 Topics cover both fundamentals and emerging areas in laboratory medicine.
-Laboratory Management topics are covered in a series of lectures in the spring, including regulatory issues; laboratory accreditation and inspection; cost accounting; ordering, billing, and fraud; statistics; and test implementation.
+Laboratory Management and Informatics topics are covered in a series of lectures in the spring, including regulatory issues; laboratory accreditation and inspection; cost accounting; ordering, billing, and fraud; statistics; and test implementation.

 Microbiology Plate Rounds